-Last week, the ESJF completed rabbinical and engineering surveys in Western Ukraine, in the historic regions of Volhynia and Eastern Galicia, once home to some of the largrest Jewish populations in the world from the period from the 17th century to the Holocaust.
+Last week, the ESJF completed rabbinical and engineering surveys in Western Ukraine, in the historic regions of Volhynia and Eastern Galicia.
+From the 17th century until the Holocaust, these regions were home to some of the largest Jewish populations in the world.

-The team visited 19 cemeteries in total – Busk (Lviv oblast), Dubno (Rivne oblast), Zbarazh, Buchach, Chortkiv, Kozova, Vyshnivets, Katerynivka, Mykulintsi, Strusiv, Okopy (Ternopil oblast), Pechenizhyn, Kolomyya, Nadvirna, Snyatyn (Ivano-Frankivsk oblast), Nyzhni Stanivtsi, Klyshkovtsy, Vizhnitsa (Chernivtsi oblast).
+The team visited 19 cemeteries in total: Busk (Lviv oblast), Dubno (Rivne oblast), Zbarazh, Buchach, Chortkiv, Kozova, Vyshnivets, Katerynivka, Mykulintsi, Strusiv, Okopy (Ternopil oblast), Pechenizhyn, Kolomyya, Nadvirna, Snyatyn (Ivano-Frankivsk oblast), Nyzhni Stanivtsi, Klyshkovtsy, and Vizhnitsa (Chernivtsi oblast).

-Some of the cemeteries visited were in major historical Jewish centres, such as Busk, Zbarazh, Dubno and Buchach, playing leading roles in the Va’ad Arba Artzot, the autonomous Jewish community structure in these regions, known as the Council of the Four Lands.
+Some of these cemeteries, such as Busk, Zbarazh, Dubno, and Buchach, are located in major historical Jewish centres, which played leading roles in the Va’ad Arba Artzot, the autonomous Jewish community known as the Council of the Four Lands.

 The expansive Jewish cemetery in Buchach represents one of this year’s major projects.
 The city is known for being the birthplace of Nobel laureate S.Y Agnon, as well as the parents of Sigmund Freud, and Simon Wiesenthal, the famous Nazi hunter.
 Many leaders of the Vaad Arba Artzot are buried here, such as David Ben Yitshak Preger (died 1697 or 1699) and Arye Leybush Ben Rabbi Yitshak of Yavorov.